 The course is equivalent to two modules at master's level 7.
 It lasts for about 36 weeks, but is dependent on the time you need to develop your portfolio of evidence.

-You'll attend a minimum of four study days which will support your learning, provide keynote lectures, case study discussions in small groups, and viewing of scan sessions.
+You'll attend a minimum of two study days on campus and three study evenings online - which will support your learning, provide keynote lectures, case study discussions in small groups, and viewing of scan sessions.
 These interactive study days are an integral part of this course.

-Following the study days, you'll develop a reflective portfolio of 100 cases, where you have independently reported on BMD results and commented on normal variants, artefacts and appearances in the image.
+During the module you'll develop a reflective portfolio, where you have independently reported on BMD results and commented on normal variants, artefacts and appearances in the image.

 You'll need to include a broad range of examples that reflect the diversity of your patient populations.
-20 of your reports will need to include detailed reflective practice.
+Your portfolio will also include detailed reflective practice.